psshyu/dataviscourse-GeochemOilandGas/README.md

 so it facilitates geoscientists in the analysis/exploration of the data at different
 scales: data point, oil well and basin-wise.

+Features:

+For this purpose we have implemented two screens:

+Screen #1:

+The points represent the well and outcrop locations across the U.S. from where the samples were taken; and the polygons show the geoprovinces that contain this samples (This clasification was made by the USGS).

 *The data is property of the Energy and Geoscience Institute at the University of Utah.
 The data values have been modified for confidentiality purposes.

 Website URL: https://github.com/psshyu/dataviscourse-GeochemOilandGas